Coconut Oil for Alzheimer’s and Dementia: The Evidence

 Dr. Newport wrote a detailed account of her husband’s progress and her struggle to get the medical establishment to consider coconut and MCT oils as potential treatments in her eye-opening book, Alzheimer’s Disease: What If There Was a Cure?.

-In her book, you’ll note that her husband’s progress was not always positive.
+In her book, you’ll note that her husband’s progress was not always positive and over the years, he experienced ups and downs.

 But Dr. Newport contends that coconut oil slowed the progression of his disease and she is now an outspoken proponent of the use of coconut oil for treating neurological disorders of all kinds.